 Check out our new webinar-Preparation of Teacher Candidates for Addressing Diversity Initiative – Recording from CSU Webinar on December 7, 2018

 Please see our article Sowing Seeds of SEL in the August 2018 of the Learning Professional.

-Our white paper from the Teacher Educator Convening is on our website under the Events menu but you can also access them here: The Social-Emotional Dimensions of Teaching & Learning in Preservice Teacher Education: What Do Teacher Educators Think?
+Our white papers from the Teacher Educator Convening can be accessed here: The Social-Emotional Dimensions of Teaching & Learning in Preservice Teacher Education: What Do Teacher Educators Think?
 Teacher Educator Convening White Paper Executive Summary

 If you are attending AERA in San Antonio, be sure to check out the symposium: The Vital Role of Social and Emotional Learning in Preservice Teacher Education on Friday, April 28, 2017 from 12:25 pm to 1:55 pm, Grand Hyatt San Antonio, Fourth Floor, Texas Ballroom Salon E Abstract SEL involves the process of acquiring the skills needed to recognize and manage emotions constructively, establish positive relationships, engage in perspective-taking, make responsible decisions, and handle challenging situations effectively (Durlak et al., 2015).
 Fostering the development ...